kathleenedie/Static_Dynamic_Testing/part_1_docs/testing_task_1.md

     return card2

-# a value needs to be assigned to the total variable (total = 0)
+# a value needs to be assigned to the total variable in line 44 (total = 0)
-# return needs to be contained in () and total value (which would be a integer) converted to a string i.e.
+# line 47 return needs to be contained in () and total value (which would be a integer) converted to a string
 # i.e. return ("You have a total of" + int(total))
+# line 47 indent to be in line with line 45 for
 def cards_total(self, cards):
   total
   for card in cards: